Skip to main content

 1. Drastically reduce greenhouse gas emissions

-This will be achieved by using more materials and food ingredients with a low climate footprint, striving towards electrification, 100% renewable energy and continually improving energy efficiency, promoting choices with a lower climate footprint, and transforming into a circular business.
+This will be achieved by using more materials and food ingredients with a low climate footprint.
+We're working towards electrification - sourcing 100% renewable electricity for our operations and continually improving energy efficiency.
+We promote choices with a lower climate footprint as we transition to a circular business.

 Creating markets for second-hand items